Paul W. S. Anderson: Resident Evil, Alien vs. Predator, and Death Race

-Anderson's next project was Alien vs. Predator, based on the crossover concept of the same name of the Alien and Predator franchises, popularized by a series of Dark Horse comics and hinted at in Predator 2.
+Anderson's next project was Alien vs. Predator, based on the crossover concept of the same name of the Alien and Predator franchises, popularised by a series of Dark Horse comics and hinted at in Predator 2.
 A film version had been stuck in development hell for several years, despite the franchise's crossing into every other form of media, from books to comics to video games.
 Anderson directed the film from a script of his own, and it was released in 2004.
 It received negative reviews and a B on a Cinemascore poll by audiences.
 It was a big commercial success, however, grossing somewhat over $170 million on a $60 million budget.
 A sequel was made, Aliens vs. Predator: Requiem, in which Anderson was not involved, and which failed to match Anderson's film's commercial or even critical performance, a fact that Anderson has used to defend his film.

 After completing Alien vs. Predator, Anderson resumed work on his planned remake of Death Race 2000, which was released as Death Race in 2008.
 The science fiction action thriller stars Jason Statham, and Anderson directed it based on his own screenplay.
 He refers to it as more of a prequel than a remake on the commentary of the home video releases.
 It received an average reception by critics and scored a solid B+ on a Cinemascore poll.
 It grossed little over $75 million on a budget of $45 million, failing to prove a commercial success on the level of Anderson's previous two films.
 Anderson wrote and produced two straight-to-video prequels, Death Race 2 (2011) and Death Race 3: Inferno (2013), set before the events of the 2008 film.
 He later wrote and executive-produced Death Race: Beyond Anarchy (2018), a sequel to the first film.

-The Resident Evil productions were criticized for unsafe filming and using shell companies to avoid liability.
+The Resident Evil productions were criticised for unsafe filming and using shell companies to avoid liability.
 During the filming of Resident Evil: The Final Chapter (2016), crew member Ricardo Cornelius died when he was caught beneath a Humvee sliding off of a rotating platform.
-Stunt-woman Olivia Jackson lost most of an arm and was partially paralyzed when she collided with a camera crane during the filming of a motorcycle stunt in rain and freezing conditions.
+Stunt-woman Olivia Jackson lost most of an arm and was partially paralysed when she collided with a camera crane during the filming of a motorcycle stunt in rain and freezing conditions.
 It was determined that she was wearing inadequate safety equipment and that the stunt's timing had been changed without her knowledge.
-During the filming of Resident Evil: Retribution (2012), twelve extras were hospitalized with leg, neck, and back wounds after falling from a collapsing high-wheeled platform.
+During the filming of Resident Evil: Retribution (2012), twelve extras were hospitalised with leg, neck, and back wounds after falling from a collapsing high-wheeled platform.